 Spark on MaxCompute is a computing service that is provided by MaxCompute and compatible with open source Spark.
 This service provides a Spark computing framework based on unified computing resources and a dataset permission system.
 The service allows you to use your preferred development method to submit and run Spark jobs.
-Spark on MaxCompute can fulfill diverse data processing and analysis requirements.
+Spark on MaxCompute can meet a wide range of data processing and analysis requirements.

-- Spark on MaxCompute can be used to perform the following operations:
+- You can use Spark on MaxCompute to perform the following operations:

 - Run all offline jobs in Java and Scala, such as GraphX, MLlib, RDD, Spark SQL, and PySpark.